 - 1984 Edwards, V., P. Trudgill & B. Weltens: The Grammar of English Dialect.
 A Survey of Research.
 London: Economic and Social Research Council.

 I coordinated an item bank project (2006-2010) within the Department of Language and Communication, which was aimed at developing exercises and testing tools for the languages represented in the Faculty of Arts, in particular for teaching academic English.

-As of 1 August 2008, I'm chairing the English section of CvE, the institution responsible for the final exams in Dutch secondary schools.
+As of 1 August 2008, I'm chairing the English section of CvTE, the institution responsible for the final exams in Dutch secondary schools.

-I spend most of my spare time on my two main hobbies: my motorbike and listening to what most people consider loud rock music, such as Nirvana, Nickelback and Rammstein, but also Bowie, Led Zeppelin, Roxy Music and Madonna.
-And I also like some of the (relatively) modern stuff such DJ Tiësto and Lady Gaga.
+I spend most of my spare time on my two main hobbies: my motorbike and listening to what most people consider loud rock music, such as Nirvana and Rammstein, but also Bowie, Led Zeppelin, Roxy Music and Madonna.
+And I also like some of the (relatively) modern stuff, such as Snow Patrol and Rihanna.

 Nederlandse Vereniging voor Toegepaste Taalwetenschap